Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Adversarial RCPG

-To optimise the above objective, sampling of limited-step trajectories is repeated for a large number of independent iterations starting from a randomly selected state.
+To optimise the above objective, sampling of limited-step trajectories is repeated for a large number of independent iterations starting from a random initial state $s \sim P_0$.
 Based on the large number of trajectories collected, one then performs gradient descent in $\lambda$ and gradient ascent in $\theta$.
-The hat notation in the expression $\hat{C}_{\pi_{\theta},P^{+}}(s)$ is used to indicate an estimate of the expected cumulative constraint-cost for a given state $s \in \mathcal{S}$ .